1. What is the Syracuse Say Yes to Education Tuition Scholarship?

 If a student has questions regarding their eligibility, they should speak to the guidance counselor at their high school or contact Say Yes Syracuse.

 Students who enroll in any State University of New York (SUNY) and City University of New York (CUNY) are eligible to receive the Say Yes Tuition Scholarship.
 In addition, more than 100 private colleges and universities participate in the program.
 Review a complete list of Say Yes partner colleges.

 5. Are there any income restrictions for receiving a Say Yes Scholarship?

 Students may enroll in most of the campuses of the State University of New York (SUNY) or the City University of New York (CUNY) system and be guaranteed that their tuition will be paid for by scholarships and/or grants regardless of family income.
 The majority of the Say Yes partner private colleges limit the full tuition guarantee to admitted students with family incomes less than $75,000 per year.
 However, Syracuse University and Cooper Union do not have income restrictions.
 Students whose family incomes are greater than $75,000 per year may be eligible for the Say Yes Choice Grant.

 6. What does a student need to do to remain eligible for a Say Yes Scholarship once they are admitted to college?

-Students will need to apply for financial aid each year prior to attending college and complete the financial aid process at their college.
+Students will need to apply for financial aid (FAFSA & TAP) each year prior to attending college and complete the financial aid (FAFSA & TAP) process at their college.
 Students must also maintain Satisfactory Academic Progress in accordance with their college’s “Good Standing” status.
 For Say Yes this is defined as successfully completing a minimum of 12 credit hours for each semester (fall and spring) and maintaining a GPA of 2.0 or better.

 7. What happens if a student does not earn the required 12 credit hours and/or does not have a GPA of 2.0 or better?